 Neutral gray flooring affords unlimited design options for your selection of window blinds and shades.
 Matching your blinds and shades with your flooring conveys the feel of coordinated sophistication while also conserving energy and adding privacy.

 Schedule your free in-home appointment to learn how Ultimate Gray can revitalize your home and become your color of the year.
 Schedule your appointment today.
+If you want to see what others have said about us, head over to our Shopper Approved page where you can find thousands of trusted reviews.

 Get the latest blog updates delivered to your inbox.